fiverbeyond/In-Otter-Words/_posts/2025-5-1-why-immigration-is-important.md

 Illegal immigration is the sort of crime that invites an infinite array of punishments meant to make life harder for people.
-From drivers' licenses to airplane travel, these laws strip basic social abilities from workers that we don't even demand from ex-convicts.
+From drivers' licenses to airplane travel, from work restrictions to taxes, these laws strip basic social abilities from workers that we don't even demand from ex-convicts.

 Modern restrictionism basically views deportation as the only possible 'redeeming punishment' for illegal immigration and despite what restrictionists claim, deportation is not a harmless punishment.
-It breaks families, To use a fancy term, it "deracinates", stripping the individual of their home, their community, their friends, and yes, even their culture (many unauthorized immigrants are much more attached to the culture of America than to whatever country they are deported to.)
-Deportations commonly ruin lives, and the victims of deportation frequently compare it to having a limb caught off, or being imprisoned for long periods of time.
+It breaks families, To use a fancy term, it "deracinates", stripping the individual of their home, their community, their friends, and yes, even their culture (many unauthorized immigrants are much more attached to the culture of America than to whatever country they are deported to.)[^deported-americans] Deportations commonly ruin lives, and the victims of deportation frequently compare it to having a limb caught off, or being imprisoned for long periods of time.
 Thanks to our restrictions, the government carries out hundreds of thousands of them each year.